AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 The `obs` component also contains **donor level metadata** per cell

 * `donor_id` :fire::fire::fire: : Identifier for the unique individual, ideal from the specimen portal (or other upstream source).
 This is called `donor_label` in the **BKP**.
 Should converge on a standard term.
 More than one identifier may be needed, but ideally for the analysis only a single one is retained and stored here.
 * `species` :fire::fire::fire: : Species sampled.
 This is split into two fields in CAP/cellxgene/BICAN: `organism` (e.g., homo sapiens) and  `organism_ontology_term_id` (e.g., 'NCBITaxon:10090').
 For consistency, we should change `species` to `organism` and could write a function to automatically identify the ontology term (I think [GeneOrthology](https://github.com/AllenInstitute/GeneOrthology/blob/main/README.md) already has one).
+Called `Species name` and `Species ID` in taxonomy Google Sheet.
 * `age` :fire::fire::fire: : Currently a free text field for defining the age of the donor.
 In **CELLxGENE** this is recorded in `development_stage_ontology_term_id` and is HsapDv if human, MmusDv if mouse.
 I'm not sure what this means, but more generally, we should align with BICAN on how to deal with this value.
 * `sex` :fire::fire::fire: : Placeholder for donor sex.
 Called `sex_ontology_term_id` (e.g., PATO:0000384/383 for male/female) in **CELLxGENE** and called "donor_sex" in BKP.
 We should align on a single term.
 * `donor_genotype`: One (or sometimes more) column related to the genotype of the animal (for transgenic mice, in particular).
 Not used for humans and most NHP.